cdzombak/mac-install/SPEC.md

 The system is designed around the core principles of:
 - **Idempotency:** The program can be re-run safely at any time to install missing components or update configurations without causing errors or unintended side effects.
 - **Modularity:** Functionality is broken into distinct Go packages (orchestrator, installer, config, checklist, state, colors).
 - **Configurability:** The system allows for user interaction to include or exclude optional components, with configurable persistence of choices to avoid repetitive prompting.
+A command line flag allows skipping all optional groups entirely.
 - **Multi-Source Support:** Supports installation from Homebrew, Mac App Store, package managers (npm, gem), archives (.dmg, .zip), and custom scripts.
 - **Internal Dependency Management:** Automatically handles installation of prerequisites like Homebrew when needed.
 - **Colored Output:** Provides visual feedback through tasteful, optional colored terminal output.